Tracking measles cases in the United States

 By Alex Leeds Matthews, Matt Stiles and Deidre McPhillips, CNN

-(CNN) — Several recent outbreaks of measles in the United States are driving up case counts and raising alarm among public health experts, especially as vaccination rates among children lag.
+(CNN) — Recent outbreaks of measles in the United States are driving up case counts and raising alarm among public health experts, especially as vaccination rates among children lag.

 The concern this year comes after the first reported death in the US since 2015 and following a significant increase in the number of cases in 2024.
 CNN is monitoring these cases and updating this page each week as new national data is collected and released from state health departments by the US Centers for Disease Control and Prevention.